 A full bladder is generally required in order to perform the exam, which is painless, and is generally completed within 30 minutes.
 Pelvic Ultrasound is primarily used to examine the uterus, ovaries and bladder in female patients and the bladder and prostate in male patients.
 In preparation for the exam you must finish 1 litre of water 1 hour prior to exam time.

 Obstetrical Ultrasounds are used to evaluate pregnancies at all stages.
 A full bladder is generally required in order to perform the exam, which is painless.
 In preparation for the exam, you must finish 1 litre of water 1 hour prior to exam time.

 - Confirmation of the position of the pregnancy in the uterus

 - Number of fetuses and age of the pregnancy

 - Complications of the pregnancy related to fetal, placental and uterine abnormalities as well as abnormalities in the amount of amniotic fluid that is present can be detected

 Ultrasound is commonly used to guide biopsies of organs or masses.
-When a biopsy is performed a needle is used to remove a few cells or a very small piece of tissue.
-The sample is then sent to the pathology department for analysis.
-Analysis of the sample takes approximately 1 week, and the results are sent to your doctor.
+When a biopsy is performed, a needle is used to remove a few cells or a very small piece of tissue.
+The sample is then sent to the Pathology Department for analysis.
+Analysis of the sample takes approximately 1 week, and the results are sent to your Physician.